alexandermlharris/alexandermlharris.github.com/_posts/code/2020-11-20-unmerged-git-branches.md

 * Feature 1 & Feature 2 are still work in progress and not in develop.
 * Release 4.6 is open and hasn't been merged back yet.

-If I want to get more info, I found the following, from: https://gist.github.com/l15n/3103708#gistcomment-3273142
+If I want to get more info, I found the following, from [this comment to a useful github gist](https://gist.github.com/l15n/3103708#gistcomment-3273142)

 ~~~bash
 for branch in `git branch -r --no-merged origin/develop`;do echo -e "`git show --name-only --format="%>(25)%an | %<(25)%ar" $branch | head -n 1`" $branch; done | sort -r